[Updated July 29, 2021] “You don’t choose Asheville… Asheville chooses you.”

 River Arts District

-Encompassing 23 historic industrial buildings lining a one-mile stretch of the French Broad River, the River Arts District is at the heart of Asheville’s thriving cultural scene.
+Encompassing 23 historic industrial buildings lining a one-mile stretch of the French Broad River (which is a popular place for tubing in NC), the River Arts District is at the heart of Asheville’s thriving cultural scene.

 From the Asheville Cotton Mill and Curve Studios to Foundation Woodworks and the North Carolina Glass Center, each is home to an array of galleries and artist studios.